 Health Benefits of Black Pepper

 Black pepper is an acceptable source of magnesium.
 This mineral can help with bone health, heal wounds, and tackle depression and anxiety.
-In fact, a teaspoon of black pepper contributes 13% of your daily recommended intake (DRI) of manganese and 3% of your DRI of vitamin K.
+In fact, a teaspoon of black pepper contributes 13 percent of your daily recommended intake (DRI) of manganese and 3 percent of your DRI of vitamin K.

 Black pepper helps to produce hydrochloric acid(HCL) in your stomach so you can effectively digest and absorb your meals.
 It also carries carminative effects, which help ease discomfort and gas buildup in your intestines.
 Piperine also augments the absorption of nutrients like selenium, curcumin, beta-carotene, and B vitamins in your intestines – vital for a healthy gut and cancer deterrence.

 The bioactive piperine extract kills the fat cells in your body.
 Simply a dash of this spice sprinkling on your meals, curries, soups, and salads can make a difference if you aim to lose some inches off your waist or any accumulated body fat.
 The healthy fiber content in black pepper will be your supportive friend for your weight loss journey.